Hi y’all, Laura Drake here.

 Let's chat.
 Post them in the comments below.

-Laura realized a lifelong dream of becoming a Texan and is currently working on her accent.
+Laura is a city girl who never grew out of her tomboy ways, or a serious cowboy crush.
 She gave up the corporate CFO gig to write full time.
-She’s a wife, grandmother, and motorcycle chick in the remaining waking hours.
+She realized a lifelong dream of becoming a Texan and is currently working on her accent.
+She's a wife, grandmother, and motorcycle chick in the remaining waking hours.

 © 2023 Margie Lawson, all rights reserved.